Welcome to Pretty Presets & Actions! We're so glad you're here.

 Note - The color will apply to your entire image at first.
 But we will change that with one quick step, so don't worry - this enhancement is on a completely new layer and will not ruin your image in any way, promise!

-To apply the color to just the overlay and not the entire image simply navigate to your top menu bar and select:
+To apply the color to just the overlay and not the entire image, we will attach a clipping mask to our layer.
+To do this, simply navigate to your top menu bar and select Layer>Create Clipping Mask.

 You will notice right away, the color is now only applied to the overlay.
 If you decide to change the color again or to match the color with the tones already present in your image, simply double-click on the layer thumbnail.
 You will see your Color Picker box appear again and your Color Dropper has already been selected.
 Go ahead and click around within the color box to adjust your color.